Viral Video Shows Joe Biden’s Wife Pulling Him Back After He Gets Too Close To Reporters

-A viral video shows Jill Biden pulling back husband Joe Biden as he spoke to reporters on Monday, just days after he had been exposed to Donald Trump prior to the president’s positive coronavirus test.
+A viral video showed Jill Biden pulling husband Joe Biden back as he spoke to reporters on Monday, just days after he had been exposed to Donald Trump prior to the president’s positive coronavirus test.

 The clip was shared on Twitter by CBS News reporter Bo Erickson, who noted that the Democratic candidate was taking questions at the airport when his wife walked up to him from behind and guided him backward a few feet, ensuring that he was more than six feet away from those gathered around him.
 Erickson noted that both Biden and the reporters were given tests for COVID-19 within the last 24 hours, but his wife apparently did not want to take any chances.